awsdocs/iam-user-guide/doc_source/example_sts_Scenario_SessionTokenMfa_section.md

 **SDK for Python \(Boto3\)**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/sts/sts_temporary_credentials#code-examples)\.
-Create an IAM user, register an MFA device, and create a role that grants permission to let the user list Amazon S3 buckets only when MFA credentials are used\.
+Create an IAM user, register an MFA device, and create a role that grants permission to let the user list S3 buckets only when MFA credentials are used\.

 ```
 def setup(iam_resource):